reforms/vue-cpu/README.md

 # vue-cpu

 Vue class and html-template processor (vue-cpu) with HOC patterns.
 Tools use for creating new vue-class component based on another vue-class component.
 Get useful and simple api for modification html-template of component: easy add or remove attributes of html-template, overwrite hooks and so on.
-Give useful @Inherited decorator, which allow to use 'super' keyword inside overloaded method to get access to inherited method of parent class
+Get useful @Inherited decorator, which allow to use 'super' keyword inside overloaded method to get access to inherited method of parent class

 # Installation
 npm i vue-cpu